Extractivism: History

 Extractivism has been occurring for over 500 years.
-During colonization, large quantities of natural resources were exported from colonies in Africa, Asia and the Americas to meet the demands of metropolitan centres.
+During colonization, large quantities of natural resources were exported from colonies in Africa, Asia, and the Americas to meet the demands of metropolitan centers.

-According to Rafael Domínguez the Chilean government coalition Concertación, which rule Chile from 1990 to 2010, pioneered "neo-extrativism".
+According to Rafael Domínguez, the Chilean government coalition Concertación, which ruled Chile from 1990 to 2010, pioneered "neo-extractivism".

 Philosophy

-Extractivism is a result of colonial thought which places humans above other life forms.
+Extractivism is a result of colonial thought, which places humans above other life forms.
 It is rooted in the belief that taking from the earth will create abundance.
-Many Indigenous scholars argue that extractivism opposes their philosophy of living in balance with the earth and other life forms in order to create abundance.
+Many Indigenous scholars argue that extractivism runs counter to their philosophy of living in balance with the earth and other life forms to create abundance.
 Leanne Betasamosake Simpson, a Michi Saagiig Nishnaabeg scholar and writer, compares these ideas of destruction versus regeneration in her book A Short History of the Blockade.
 She references the Trent–Severn Waterway, a dam in Canada that caused major loss of fish, a major source of food for her people.
 She quotes Freda Huson in saying, "Our people's belief is that we are part of the land.
 The land is not separate from us.
 The land sustains us.
 And if we don't take care of her, she won't be able to sustain us, and we as a generation of people will die."
 She also defines extractivism in another work, stating it is "stealing.
-It's taking something, whether it's a process, an object, a gift, or a person, out of the relationships that give it meaning, and placing it in a nonrelational context for the purposes of accumulation."
+It's taking something, whether it's a process, an object, a gift, or a person, out of the relationships that give it meaning, and placing it in a nonrelational context for the purposes of accumulation.
 The colonial action of theft goes beyond only extracting from the earth.
-This philosophy of entitlement is the cause behind colonization itself, and we are watching the continuation of theft in real-time through practices such as extractivism.
+This philosophy of entitlement is the cause behind colonization itself, and we are watching the continuation of theft in real-time through practices such as extractivism".
 Naomi Klein also touches on this in her book This Changes Everything: Capitalism vs. The Climate.
 She writes, "Extractivism ran rampant under colonialism because relating to the world as a frontier of conquest- rather than a home- fosters this particular brand of irresponsibility.
 The colonial mind nurtures the belief that there is always somewhere else to go to and exploit once the current site of extraction has been exhausted."